 If you’ve never seen OverTime perform in concert, you can expect a high energy, a custom light show, and “down-to-earth” monologue.

-OverTime has booked and headlined 8 U.S. tours without the assistance of any agencies, labels, or management.
+OverTime has booked and headlined 10 U.S. tours without the assistance of any agencies, labels, or management.
 He’s as independent and self-sufficient as it comes in the industry.
-His tours have taken him through 27 different states, a number he hopes to increase in the near future.
+His tours have taken him through 35 different states.
+Recently, his concerts have been selling out all over the country!

 OverTime's social media numbers continue to climb every day.
-His Facebook page alone grows by roughly 1,000 new likes per week giving him a current total of 75,000 follows.
-OverTimes music videos that have been uploaded to Facebook directly have garnered 5.5 million views giving him a total combined view count between Facebook and Youtube of 14.3 million views!
+His Facebook page alone grows by roughly 1,800 new likes per week giving him a current total of over 100,000 follows.

 “In And Out Of The Game” – Released March 8th, 2011